hhubert14/chess-ai/README.md

   - [ ] store these in another file
 - [ ] In parse_lichess_puzzles.py, add the functionality to start at a specific row for lichess_db_puzzle.csv
 - [ ] Write util to convert from UCI notation to algebraic notation
+- [ ] Create a logger file instead of writing to console for debugging purposes.
+- [ ] In generate_llm_data.py, instead of matching the best move exactly, accept moves that are also very close to the best move in terms of evaluation
 - [ ] Add during inference: When deploying your model, you can include the notation explanation in your prompt template or you can add it as a system prompt:
 ```
 Chess Position Notation Guide: